Red Christmas Sangria

 Notes

-- Refrigerated – Sangria will keep well in an airtight container in the fridge for up to 2 days.
-For longer storage, I recommend removing the fruit—doing so will help it keep for closer to 5 days.
+- Storage: Sangria keeps well refrigerated for up to 2 days.
+For longer storage, remove the fruit and keep up to 5 days.

 Hola Patricia, one of my favorites is Campo Viejo Rioja Tempranillo.